Qatar country profile

 2005 June - Qatar's first written constitution comes into effect, providing for some democratic reforms.

-2017 June - Diplomatic crisis as Saudi Arabia leads an air, land and sea blockade by Arab countries, in an attempt to get Qatar to cut its alleged connections with terrorism and distance itself from Iran.
+2017 June - Diplomatic crisis as Saudi Arabia launches Arab transport blockade in an attempt to get Qatar to cut its connections with radical and Islamist groups, and distance itself from Iran.